rocklemon93617/TrivialGameLibrary/README.md

 # TrivialGameLibrary
-TGL - very simple game library based on SDL [...]
+TGL - very simple game library based on SDL main.cpp is example of the library usage [...]